 When power spontaneously goes away, the battery keeps the Drobo alive long enough for the data to be written to nonvolatile storage.
 The battery recharges itself and is designed to last for the life of the product.

 1 1TB drives are available today.
 When drives with more than 1TB capacity become available, you will have greater capacity.

 BeyondRAID technology, built into every Drobo, delivers all of the benefits of traditional RAID, while providing much more and leaving many of the limitations behind.
 This next-generation of redundant storage technology brings together enhanced protection, reliability, expandability, and ease-of-use.

 Drobos, based on BeyondRAID, interact with computing systems in the same manner as storage arrays using traditional RAID, so installing a Drobo allows you to maintain your current operating system and file system.
 This eliminates the challenges and costs when moving to a new storage technology.

 Problems with Traditional RAID

-RAID (Redundant Array of Inexpensive Disks) was developed in the 1980s to pool disk drives for increased capacity and reliability for data storage.
-Since then, RAID has been a huge success, preventing single disk drive failures from causing data loss, and has been used in almost every enterprise data center.
+Developed in the 1980s, RAID (Redundant Array of Inexpensive Disks) was designed to pool disk drives together for increased capacity and reliability for data storage.
+It has been preventing single disk drive failures causing data loss, and has been used in almost every enterprise data center for decades.

-Unfortunately, the complexity of RAID has made it challenging for small businesses and consumers to effectively use the technology.
-RAID has a high learning curve with many options.
-There's RAID levels 0, 1, 5, 6, 10, 50, and 60 along with unfamiliar terminology like striping, mirroring, and parity.
+While reliable, the complexity of RAID is a huge challenge for small businesses and consumers.
+RAID has a high learning curve with many options, levels, and unfamiliar terminology like striping, mirroring, and parity.

-Aside from complexity, these are the primary challenges with traditional RAID:
+There are several primary challenges with traditional RAID: